 Last, you’ll need to build profound expertise around your sales offerings, whether you sell products or services.

-This seems like it would be a very clear “no duh” but far too many sales reps fail to glean more than a superficial understanding of what they’re selling.
+This seems like a very clear “no duh,” but far too many sales reps fail to glean more than a superficial understanding of what they’re selling.

 Here’s the thing: today’s buyers are savvy.
-It’s absolutely possible that they’re savvier than you are as a result of all the research they’ve done.
+They may be savvier than you are as a result of all the research they’ve done.

 Overall, to outsell the bullpen champs, you need to dig deeper than the top producers already have: